 “Shoeless Joe from Hannibal, Mo.” is one of the famous songs from Damn Yankees, but, if anything, that would remind people of Shoeless Joe Jackson, the great player banished in the Black Sox scandal.
 And Sievers didn’t become an all-star slugger for the Senators until after Wallop wrote his famous fable.

 At least Sievers had a real connection to Joe Hardy: He was Tab Hunter’s double in the 1958 film version of Damn Yankees, in which Hunter stared as Hardy and wore Sievers’ no. 2 Washington jersey.
 Sievers is shown batting for Hunter in the actual game-footage.

-Mark Gauvreau Judge argued in his 2003 book, Damn Senators, that his grandfather, Joe Judge, who played on the Senators’ World Series teams in the 1920s, probably was the person after whom Wallop patterned Hardy.
+Mark Gauvreau Judge argued in his 2003 book, Damn Senators, that his grandfather, Joe Judge, who played on the Senators’ two pennant-winning teams in the 1920s, probably was the person after whom Wallop patterned Hardy.
 The evidence presented, however, is hardly overwhelming.